fe2s/xap-spark/docs/xap-spark.md

 ## High-level design ##

+The high-level design diagram of Word Counter Demo is below.

 ![alt tag](https://github.com/fe2s/xap-spark/blob/master/docs/images/example.jpg)

 Feeder is a standalone java application that reads book from text file and writes lines to XAP Stream.

 Stream is consumed by Spark cluster which performs all necessary computing and stores results in XAP space.

 End user is browsing web page hosted in Web PU that continuously updates dashboard with AJAX requests backed by rest service

 ## Installing and building the Demo application ##